 Kaspersky Anti-Virus 2021 kept its system clutter to a minimum, adding only four services and four major background processes to our setup (Bitdefender Anti-Virus Plus 2021 installed a total of 13.)

 We ran PCMark Professional before and after installing Kaspersky Anti-Virus 2021 to look for any performance impact.
 The results were good, with Anti-Virus reducing our score by only 0.62%.
 That's a small improvement on Bitdefender Anti-Virus Plus 2021, which cut our speeds by 0.95%, but not anything you'll notice in real-world use.

-AV-Comparatives' more detailed October 2020 Performance Test measures the performance impact of security products against a host of common system tasks: installing and launching applications, browsing websites, downloading files, extracting the contents of archives, and more.
-It placed Kaspersky fourth out of 17 for minimal performance impact, an excellent result, with only F-Secure, K7 and McAfee doing better.
-(Avast made 7th, Bitdefender 9th, Avira 10th, and, surprisingly, Microsoft Defender trailed in last place.)
+AV-Comparatives' more detailed October 2021 Performance Test measures the performance impact of security products against a host of common system tasks: installing and launching applications, browsing websites, downloading files, extracting the contents of archives, and more.
+It placed Kaspersky second out of 17 for minimal performance impact, an excellent result, with only Panda doing better.
+(Avast made fourth, Bitdefender seventh, Avira 10th, and, surprisingly, Microsoft Defender trailed in last place.)

 Finally, we ran our self-protection tests, where we check to see if security apps can be disabled by malware.
 Tests include attempting to delete key app files, terminate or suspend processes, stop services, uninstall or disable drivers, or turn features off by toggling settings in the Registry or configuration files.
 We were able to close some non-critical processes, such as Kaspersky's Password Manager, but Anti-Virus blocked everything else we tried, and our security was never compromised.